mmr116/terraform-cloud-azure-resource-repo/README.md

 # Integration with GitHub

-The Terraform workspace is integrated with this GitHub repository.
+The Terraform workspace is integrated with this GitHub repository using Terraform Version Control Workflow (VCS-driven workflow).
 This integration ensures that whenever code is committed to the repository, a Terraform run is triggered automatically.

 # Terraform Run with Terraform Workspace

+# Terraform Plan:
-Terraform Plan: During the run, Terraform will generate an execution plan to show what changes will be made.
+During the run, Terraform will generate an execution plan to show what changes will be made.
+# Terraform Apply:
-Terraform Apply: After reviewing the plan, the changes can be applied to deploy the resources.
+After reviewing the plan, the changes can be applied to deploy the resources.

+# Auto Apply

+Sets this workspace to automatically apply changes for successful runs.
+If disabled (below options), runs require operator approval for executing the Terraform plan and Terraform apply

+- Auto-apply API, CLI, & VCS runs (Automatically apply changes when a terraform plan is successfull)
+- Auto-apply run triggers (Run Triggers create new plan)

 # Secrets Management